 Don’t Trust Client-Side Validation

-A common misconception, especially for beginners, is to rely on HTML and JavaScript only to validate forms data.
+A common misconception, especially for beginners, is to rely on HTML and JavaScript only to validate form data.
 While HTML allows defining patterns and required fields, such as setting a character limit or requiring specific fields to be filled, there is no HTML attribute or JavaScript code that can’t be modified on the client side.

-Hackers might also submit the form using cURL or any HTTP client, so the client side is absolutely not a secure layer to validate forms.
+Hackers might also submit the form using cURL or any HTTP client, so the client side is not a secure layer to validate forms.

 Enable Strict Mode